Democratic Sen. Jon Tester hopes to secure another win in deep-red Montana

 Tester's top GOP rival bets on Trump's appeal in Montana

-Sheehy was handpicked to run by Montana's junior U.S. Sen. Steve Daines who is leading Republican efforts to win a Senate majority.
-He's considered the frontrunner to win the Republican nomination for senate in the state's primary in June.
+Sheehy was handpicked to run by Montana's junior U.S. senator, Steve Daines, who is leading Republican efforts to win a Senate majority.
+Sheehy is considered the frontrunner to win the Republican nomination for Senate in the state's primary in June.

 "Trump will win the White House, but he'll be severely limited on what he can do if he doesn't have a Senate to back him up," Sheehy said earlier this year.